dojo/site/content/blog/en/building-dojo-app.md

 }
 ```

-This let's me define what a coffee drink and it also has options to define the size, flavors, toppings, and addins we want for our coffee drink.
-We also have a general state to provide an array of drinks.
+This let's me define the properties of a coffee drink and it also has options to define the size, flavors, toppings, and addins we want for our coffee drink.
+We also have a general state interface to provide an array of drinks.

 ## Route in the right direction